 The Colorado Enterprise Fund (CEF) is a non-profit lender specializing in loans up to $250,000 for small businesses.
 CEF works with start-up and existing businesses with rates/terms that vary, making their lending guidelines more flexible than traditional banks.
 CEF also administrates the Weld County Business Loan Fund, which is only available to Weld County-based small businesses who meet CEF program underwriting criteria.

-The Larimer/Weld Business Loan Fund (BLF) assists with the financial needs of companies expanding or locating in Larimer or Weld County.
-The BLF can provide short-term financing for up to 45% of project costs and may assume a second or third collateral position to leverage additional lenders.
-The minimum loan amount is $25,000.
-Based on the financial needs of the applicant, the use of the borrowed funds and the borrower’s credit history, typical terms will be five to seven years.
-Interest rates are based on the prime rate.
+The RLF can provide short-term financing for up to 45% of project costs and may assume a second or third collateral position in order to leverage other lender involvement.
+The minimum loan amount is $50,000.
+Based on the financial needs of the applicant, the use of the borrowed funds and the borrower’s credit history, typical terms will be for a term of 5-7 years and interest rates will be based on the consumer prime rate (currently 4.0%)

 The Enterprise Zone Program